-This diptych was designed and constructed to reflect our lives before and after Covid-19.
-Move the slider in the center of the quilt left and right to see the before and after Covid quilts.
+This diptych was designed and constructed to reflect our lives before and after the arrival of Covid-19.
+Move the slider to the left and right to view both quilts!

 Hello folks, this diptych is titled “Shuttered” and is a representational view of how our lives looked before and after the arrival of Covid 19.